encode/django-rest-framework/docs/api-guide/schemas.md

 In order to work around this, you can override `get_operation_id_base()` to provide a different base for name part of the ID.

+#### `is_valid_serializer()`

+Returns true if a serializer instance will produce a valid component schema for describing request and response bodies.
+The default behavior is to return 'True' for any Serializer instance.

+If you have a custom subclass of BaseSerializer which is capable of producing a component schema, you can use that component schema by overrideing this method (along with `map_serializer()`).

 ### `AutoSchema.__init__()` kwargs

 `AutoSchema` provides a number of `__init__()` kwargs that can be used for